San Diego Comic-Con: Comic-Con Begins Podcast

+On March 28, 2024, it was announced that Academy Award and Emmy Award nominated executive producer David Permut and producer Oscar Boyson will be creating a feature-length documentary about Comic-Con, based on the book and podcast series.

 Comic-Con Magazine

-Comic-Con Magazine, formerly known as Update, is the official magazine of San Diego Comic-Con International, WonderCon, and SAM: Storytelling Across Media, published free by San Diego Comic-Con International in the United States.
-The seed of the Comic-Con Magazine was a short one-shot issue of The Spirit, based on Comic-Con and sold exclusively in 1976 at the San Diego Comic-Con International.
+Comic-Con Magazine, formerly known as Update, is the official magazine of Comic-Con, WonderCon, and SAM: Storytelling Across Media, published free by San Diego Comic-Con International in the United States.
+The seed of Comic-Con Magazine was a short one-shot issue of The Spirit, based on Comic-Con and sold exclusively in 1976 at Comic-Con.
 The Comic-Con Magazine debuted as Update in July 2005 and mainly focused on the winners of the Eisner Awards.
 The last Update issue appeared in July 2008; then it went on hiatus.
-When it came back, it was as Comic-Con Magazine, which not only covered San Diego Comic-Con International, but also WonderCon and the Alternative Press Expo, more commonly known as APE (which the con owned through 2014).
-The new Comic-Con Magazine features interviews with Comic-Con attendees and complete coverage of the Comic-Con events.
+When it came back, it was as Comic-Con Magazine, which not only covered San Diego Comic-Con, but also WonderCon and the Alternative Press Expo, more commonly known as APE (which the con owned through 2014).
+The new Comic-Con Magazine features interviews with Comic-Con attendees and complete coverage of Comic-Con events.
 The fourth issue of Comic-Con Magazine was a hybrid with Comic-Con's Souvenir Book with cover art by Alex Ross, in full color and exclusive to Comic-Con attendees.

 Exhibitors

-A large number of exhibitors from art, comics, games, film, TV, and publishing are at Comic-Con.
+A large number of exhibitors from art, comics, games, film, TV, and publishing make their appearance at Comic-Con.

 There are three types of exhibitors at San Diego Comic Con.
 Inside the convention center, which requires a badge to visit during the convention, includes artists alley and the main exhibitor hall.
 Artist Alley is for up and coming artists who are new to the pop culture world by selling their new books, comics, toys, and or services.
 They range from local companies and businesses in Southern California to international ones, but are mainly private endeavors.
 Artist Alley is usually located in Hall G of the convention center.
 Spaces for these exhibitors are highly sought after and are on a lottery and need-based system.

-The main exhibit hall, which includes larger well-recognized companies, takes up halls F through A. These companies sell or promote new and upcoming movies, television shows, and video games as well as featuring toys and exclusives with many selling for hundreds or even thousands on the secondary markets outside the convention.
+The main exhibit hall, which includes larger, well-recognized companies, takes up halls F through A. These companies sell or promote new and upcoming movies, television shows, and video games, as well as featuring toys and exclusives with many selling for hundreds or even thousands on the secondary markets outside the convention.
 Some notable recurring companies include Lego, Hasbro, Funko, Hallmark Cards, Nickelodeon, Cartoon Network, The Walt Disney Company, and Blizzard Entertainment.
+In the 21st century, the convention has drawn toy and collectibles designers who sell "Comic-Con Exclusive" products.
+Most such exclusives are licensed properties of film, comic book, and animation characters.